LGBT Facts

 • LGBT Family Facts

-• Approximately 1 million children in the U.S. are being raised by same-sex couples.[4]
+Approximately 5 million children in the U.S. are being raised by an LGBT parent

 • Historians note that in some cultures, homosexual behavior was not viewed as effeminate but as evidence of a man’s masculinity.
 Examples include the Celtic and Greek cultures.[2]

 • The U.S. state/district with the highest concentration of gay couples is Washington, D.C.
-(1.29%).
-The lowest concentration of gay couples is found in North and South Dakota (0.22% each).[11]
+The lowest concentration of gay couples is Wisconsin and Wyoming.[6]

 • In some American Indian cultures, having a same-sex attraction was called being Two-Spirited.
 The tribe honored such people as having special gifts and being especially blessed.[2]